What trends offer opportunities or pose threats in the European cocoa market?

 Source: Amonarmah Consults

-The importance of single-origin and single-estate on the European market increasingly requires cocoa exporters to know the characteristics of their cocoa.
+The importance of single-origin and single-estate chocolate on the European market increasingly requires cocoa exporters to know the characteristics of their cocoa.
 It also requires sharing stories about the production context and providing assurance of their cocoa's origin.

 Tips: